hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-rooted.md

 ## Minishell

-This firmware version offers a minishell in addition to the normal sh shell, the commands offered by the minishell are as follows:
+This firmware version offers a minishell in addition to the normal sh shell.
+Commands offered by minishell are as follows:

 {% include serial_dump.html file="ma5671a_minishell.txt" alt="Huawei MA5671A minishell" title="Huawei MA5671A minishell" %}

 ## Root

-For general use, the minishell does not allow any modifications, and [Web root procedure](/ont-huawei-ma5671a-root-web) is required.
+For general use, minishell does not allow any modifications and [Web root procedure](/ont-huawei-ma5671a-root-web) is required.

 # GPON ONU status